theneva/lehmann-tech/posts/next-monday-in-js.md

   // Get the current date for math purposes later. const now = new Date();

-  // Start from now
-  const nextMonday = new Date();
+  // 1.
+Starting from from the current date… const nextMonday = new Date();

+  // 2.
+Subtract the current week day to get the first day of the current week (Sunday)
-  // Add 8 days to the current date, then subtract the current day.
+  // 3.
+Add 1 to get the date of the current week's Monday
-  // Sunday = day 0, Saturday = day 6.
-  // Monday is 2 days from Saturday, so 6 + 2 = 8.
-  nextMonday.setDate(now.getDate() + 8 - now.getDay());
+  // 4.
+Add 7 to get the date of next week's Monday nextMonday.setDate(now.getDate() - now.getDay() + 8); // 8 = 1 + 7

   // Format it as required.
 This yields DD.MM.YYYY return `${nextMonday.getDate()}.${nextMonday.getMonth()}.${nextMonday.getFullYear()}`;